burrowHQ/burrowland-liquidation-bot/docs/stop-keeper.md

 - **One at a time execution**: Only one triggered stop is executed per loop cycle for safety
 - **Random selection**: When multiple stops are triggered, one is randomly selected to avoid competition between multiple keepers (all keepers picking the same stop would waste gas)
 - **Configurable offset**: The `STOP_KEEPER_OFFSET_BPS` allows triggering stops earlier to account for price movement between off-chain check and on-chain execution, reducing failed transactions
+- **Shared RPC calls**: Margin accounts and liquidator registration are fetched once in `burrow.js` and shared with both margin liquidation and stop keeper, reducing duplicate RPC access
 - **No profit threshold**: Stops are triggered whenever conditions are met, regardless of service fee value (the fee is set by the position owner)
 - **Slippage = 0 for checks**: The contract checks stop conditions without slippage, but actual swaps use `MAX_SLIPPAGE`